atmelino/bananapi/README.md

 Depending on the configuration, add one of the lines:

-For a Banana Pro with the INA3221 hat and the Adafruit LCD hat:
+- For a Banana Pro with the INA3221 hat and the Adafruit LCD hat:

 <code>@reboot /media/data/public_html/bananapi/projects/powerMonitorSocket/autoStartPM_INA_LCDplate.sh  >> $HOME/testpylog.txt 2>&1</code>

+- For a Banana Pro without the INA3221 hat and a MCP23017 based LCD hat:

+<code>@reboot /media/data/public_html/bananapi/projects/powerMonitorSocket/autoStartPM_noINA_LCDmcp.sh  >> $HOME/testpylog.txt 2>&1</code>

+- For any computer:

+<code>@reboot /media/data/public_html/bananapi/projects/powerMonitorSocket/autoStartPM_noINA_noLCD.sh  >> $HOME/testpylog.txt 2>&1</code>

-the script autoStartPM.sh is then automatically started when the system boots.
+the script is then automatically started when the system boots.

 Now run as superuser